Apple Shampoo

 "Apple Shampoo" is a song by American rock band Blink-182, released on April 14, 1997, in Australia as the first single from the group's second studio album, Dude Ranch (1997).
 The song was released as a single in Australia only, through an exclusive license with Mushroom Records imprint label Rapido.

 Background

 The song, which regards a failing relationship, was inspired by the end of Mark Hoppus' relationship with Elyse Rogers of the ska punk band Dance Hall Crashers, with whom Blink toured in 1996.
 The song's title came from Rogers' favorite type of shampoo.
 Hoppus said, "[Rogers] always smelt like apple shampoo and that's why I named it 'Apple Shampoo' [be]cause it's about her.
 It would've been really bad form to name the song 'Elyse from Dance Hall Crashers'."

+Hoppus later described "Apple Shampoo" as one of the most personal songs he had written, explaining that writing about real experiences helped listeners relate to the band's music.
+In a 1998 interview, he called it "the most honest song on the record", adding that it had taken him a long time to write and remained the composition with "the most impact" for him personally, despite having since moved on from the relationship that inspired it.

 Composition

 The song is composed in the key of C major and is set in time signature of common time with a fast tempo of 216 beats per minute.
 Hoppus's vocal range spans from G_{4} to A_{5}.